privcloud-com/documentation/documentation/concepts.md

 #### Container
 Containers are where the magic happens.
 Containers hold encrypted records and each container has a separate [encryption wrapping key](#encryption-wrapping-key).
 They are designed to allow you to define your encryption rotation policy and encryption keys.
 The key can be managed by PrivCloud or you can optionally bring your own key to use for encryption.
+Containers must be initialized after they are created and prior to data being loaded into them.
 By default, container keys are rotated every month, but you can configure your policy for rotation.
 The container  is configured to hold one or more record types and the structure of each record created in the container must match the configured record types.
 Containers are great for isolating data within a workspace.
 For example, if you have multiple SaaS applications using PrivCloud for storage, you should create a separate container for each.
 In another example, if you want to provide BYOK capabilities to your customers for your SaaS application, you should create separate containers for each customer and have them upload their own encryption key to be used for encrypting data in their container.
+Once containers are initialized, data can be loaded using [import](actions.md) functionality.
+Asynchronous imports make it possible to bulk load large amounts of data into PrivCloud very quickly and easily.
+[Scripts](https://github.com/privcloud-com/privcloud-scripts) are available to assist with this process.
+Once data is loaded, containers can be "frozen".
+A frozen container means that the data held within the container can only be read but not modified or deleted.
+If a container is frozen it also cannot have additional data loaded into it.
+Freezing a container is a great option if you would like to share critical data but do not want it modified for any reason by anyone that you are sharing it with.

 #### Encryption Wrapping Key
 PrivCloud uses the wrapping key best practice methodology for encryption.
 Wrapping keys are used to generate data keys,